-Sand and Whooping Island creeks are tidal tributaries of North Edisto River and are located among Little Edisto and Whooping islands, situated southwest of the City of Charleston in Charleston County, SC.
-The creeks are encompassed within SFMA 12B and 12-digit HUC 030502060405 (Figure 1, Figure 2).
+Russell Creek is tidal estuary tributary to North Edisto River and is located on Edisto Island, southwest of the City of Charleston in Charleston County, SC.
+The creek is encompassed within SFMA 12B and 12-digit HUCs 030502060405, 030502060307, and 030502060308 (Figure 1, Figure 2).
 The DA for the TMDL WQM stations were delineated using USGS topographic maps and ArcGIS software.
-Sand and Whooping Island creeks TMDL DA is approximately 3.4 mi2 (Figure 3).
+Russell Creek TMDL area has an approximate DA of 3.02 mi2 (Figure 3).

-Sand and Whooping Island creeks are located within the Sea Islands/Coastal Marsh ecoregion, characterized by the state's lowest elevations.
+Russell Creek is located within the Sea Islands/Coastal Marsh ecoregion, characterized by the state's lowest elevations.
 This dynamic environment is shaped by elements such as wind, ocean waves, and river flows.
 Dominant forest types in this ecoregion include slash pine, cabbage palmetto, red cedar, and live oaks.
 Marshes play a significant role and are primarily populated by plant species like saltgrass, rushes, and various cordgrasses.
 Notably, these marshes serve as essential nursery grounds for a wide range of aquatic species, including shrimp, fish, crabs, and various other organisms (Griffith, et al. 2002).

-SCDES formerly known as SCDHEC, currently has two active shellfish monitoring stations, 12B-52 and 12B-37, and two that are inactive, 12B-47 and 12B-50, in Sand and Whooping Island creeks (SCDHEC 2023).
-Stations 12B-47, 12B-50, and 12B-52 do not meet the FC WQS for SFH and are classified as "restricted" for shellfish harvesting.
-Per USFDA rules and regulations, station 12B-37 is the downstream boundary of the area restricted for shellfish harvesting (Figure 2) (Table 1).
-The TMDL watershed extends to but does not include the boundary station and the implementation targets in Table 7 apply to the entire watershed as shown in Figure 3.
+SCDES formerly known as SCDHEC, currently has two active shellfish monitoring stations, 12B-43A and 12B-43, in Russell Creek.
+Station 12B-43A does not meet the FC WQS for shellfish harvesting waters and is classified as "restricted" for shellfish harvesting.
+Per USFDA rules and regulations, station 12B-43 is the downstream boundary of the area restricted for shellfish harvesting (Figure 2) (Table 1).
+The TMDL watershed extends to but does not include the boundary station and the implementation targets in Table 7 apply to the entire watershed as shown in Figure 3 and Figure 5.

 Table 1.
-Sand and Whooping Island creeks shellfish monitoring stations and their location descriptions.
+Russell Creek shellfish monitoring stations and their location descriptions.